-Any change in the initial contractual scope agreed by each relevant party, including Client & Contractor that is hitting any major attribute of the project (scope, cost & schedule) is known as Change Order.
+Any change in the initial contractual scope agreed by each relevant party, including Client & Contractor, is hitting any major attribute of the project (scope, cost & schedule) known as Change Order.

-Sometimes it is mixed up with variation order, but to honest, I have never seen a documented form stated as variation order.
-It’s always called a Change odder – C.O.
-But in European countries, they call it a variation order as I have read it somewhere else.
+Sometimes it is mixed up with variation order, but I have never seen a documented form stated as variation order, to honest.
+It’s always called a Change odder – C.O., But in European countries, they call it a variation order as I have read it somewhere else.

 A change order is an amendment in the contract.
 It should be on a later date once both parties have an initial contract.
 Being a good project manager, you must have a full grip to avoid any scope creep.

 Change orders are raised as design errors, change in conditions, procurement constraints, or the owner wants something to change later on.
 If a client wants to compress the schedule, then he needs to pay the acceleration cost that itself is a change order.
 If he wants to reduce the cost, then the scope will automatically reduce or accept delays in project completion or on milestones wherever applicable accordingly.

 The following are the key components that a change order form should have;

 1.Change in the Scope – Either additions or reductions.
 A change is just color can be referred into a change order even no monitory value involves.
 Better to document this for reference to give credit.

 2.Change in Cost – Either plus, negative, or even zero.